Cat and dog kisses are the best! But are they doing it because they love us?

-Cats and dogs get lots of œlickings when they are young.
-So licking us can mean they’re secure with us as a part of their family”they’re keeping us clean and claiming us as their own!
+Cats and dogs get lots of licks when they are young.
+So, licking us can mean they’re secure with us as a part of their family.
+They are keeping us clean and claiming us as their own!
 For dogs, it might also be a gesture of submission, saying we’re the leaders of the pack.

 They’re marking us by adding their scent.
-Cats in particular lick each other as a form of social bonding.
-Licking is their way of petting, so the next time you’re covered in dog slime or roughed up by a cat’s sandpaper tongue, consider yourself loved.
+Cats, in particular, lick each other as a form of social bonding.
+Licking is their way of petting.
+So consider yourself loved the next time you’re covered in dog slime or roughed up by a cat’s sandpaper tongue.

 Some other reasons that you might not have considered: